goneflyin2002/ILI9486_Display/ILI9486_Display/README.md

 3.3V        -> LED (Backlight)
 ```

-**Note**: These are the tested pin assignments for ESP32-C5 devboards.
-The C5 has specific GPIO limitations, so these pins have been verified to work reliably.
+**Note**: These are the tested pin assignments for the Waveshare ESP32-C5 devboard.
+The C5 has specific GPIO limitations *DO NOT use strapping pins*, so these pins have been verified to work reliably.

 ## Installation